AlpPython/Real-estate-price-predicting/README.md

 # Real-estate-price-predicting
-You can find original database via this link and then run all kernels in ipynb file to get the same results (all kernels had comments about their destination): https://www.kaggle.com/datasets/ahmedshahriarsakib/usa-real-estate-dataset
+You can find original database via this link and then run all kernels in ipynb file to get the same results (all kernels had comments about their destination) after saving original file like local file on your computer: https://www.kaggle.com/datasets/ahmedshahriarsakib/usa-real-estate-dataset

 This project provides categorical boosting model for US real estate price predictinng.